RichardHolzhofer/recipe_site_traffic_classification/README.md

 └── .gitignore

-For easier usage the final model with the preprocessor is committed to GitHub and is available under final_model/final_model_with_preprocessor.joblib
+For easier usage the final model with the preprocessor is committed to GitHub and is available under final_model/final_model_with_preprocessor.joblib for inferencing.